 On the File menu, point to New, and then click Project.
 If your IDE is set to use Visual Basic development settings, on the File menu, click New Project.

-In the Project Types pane, expand Visual Basic, and then expand Office.
+In the templates pane, expand Visual Basic, and then expand Office.

-In the Templates pane, select the Word document project.
+In the list of project templates, select the Word Document project.